mtsmn/IoT/GA_information_management/mapping_expression_language.md

 - Use Parenthesis ( ) for expression grouping and to alter operator precedence
 - Use single quotes to surround property names that contain spaces, for example $event.object.'a b'

-## Extending mapping expression language
+## Extending the mapping expression language

 The mapping expression language has been extended for use with the data management feature through the introduction of $event, $state and $instance variables.
 JSON is bound to these variables before the expression is evaluated.
 The following table provides an overview of these variables, which are defined for use in expressions: